yuanbei/Nars-Wiki/Procedural-Inference.md

 A Goal is similar to a Judgment, except that its content is an event and the "TruthValue" in it is not really the truth-value of the content, but its "degree of desire", or "[desire-value](https://github.com/opennars/opennars/wiki/Desire-Value:-Definition-and-Examples)", which is defined as the truth-value for the event to imply a virtual "desired situation".

-An Action is what the system can do to cause changes in the outside (or inside) environment.
+An Operation is what the system can do to cause changes in the outside (or inside) environment.
 Logically, it is an event that can be "realized", i.e., can be made to happen, by the system.

 As a general-purpose system, NARS can have any belief or goal, as far as its content can be expressed in Narsese, and they change from time to time as the system runs and interacts with its environment.
 On the contrary, in any concrete implementation of NARS, all of its actions are composed recursively of operations, with a constant set of built-in Operators.

+The inference rules work on goals and operations in the same ways as they work on events in beliefs.

 ***